 Network MTU

-The MTU of a network connection is the size of the largest packet that can be transmitted over the connection.
-An MTU includes the size of IP headers and payload and excludes the size of Ethernet headers.
+The maximum transmission unit (MTU) of a network connection is the size of the largest packet that can be transmitted over the connection.
+An MTU includes the size of IP headers and payload but excludes the size of Ethernet headers.

 The maximum packet size supported by GWLB is 1500 bytes.
 Therefore, any packet exceeding 1500 bytes will be discarded and not transmitted.

-IP Fragmentation:
+IP fragmentation:

 GWLB does not support IP fragmentation.
 If the original packet size exceeds 1500 bytes, it cannot be fragmented into smaller segments for transmission.